 Successful content marketing relies on distribution, which is why your PR team and content marketing team can learn from each other.
 Marketing relies on reaching an even greater audience and increasing brand awareness, which PR pros are best placed to help with.
 Although corporate blogs carry value, they are more self-promoting and carry less credibility than earned media.
 The general public are still more likely to trust traditional news outlets, meaning that PR can generate more credible ‘hits’ for the content your team is generating.
-PR and marketing are working towards similar goals, increasing thought leadership, brand awareness and more authoritative positioning within the industry.
+PR and marketing are working towards similar goals; increasing thought leadership, brand awareness and more authoritative positioning within the industry.

-Google also rewards websites that have high-quality backlinks from other authoritative, websites.
+Google also rewards websites that have high-quality backlinks from other authoritative websites.
 In essence, search engines see backlinks as recommendations so, provided their from well-respected sources, the more backlinks you have, the higher up search rankings you’ll appear - another great reason to get content and PR working in sync.

 How can I integrate my content marketing with PR?

-In practical terms, firstly have the two teams working together on review and forecasting the latest trends, enabling your content team to have more clarity on what material will have the maximum impact.
+In practical terms, firstly have the two teams working together on reviewing and forecasting the latest trends, enabling your content team to have more clarity on what material will have the maximum impact.
 Whether it’s contributing articles to industry publications, webinars or vlogs, your PR can act as a pipeline to enable your marketing to reach a broader audience.
 By connecting the two teams, you can even produce press releases rich with SEO keywords, or make sure your blog posts get noticed by local influencers.

 Collaboration is the key to great PR and fantastic content marketing, and taking this campaign-based, innovative, integrated approach will almost certainly see you give birth to new business opportunities.